-I need a succinct as possible reading list that I endorse to refer interested precoiners to.
-This will help them learn the correct information as quick as possible, and avoid seductive narratives from shitcoiners and scammers.
+This is a succinct as possible list that I endorse to refer interested “precoiners” to.
+It will help them learn the correct information as quick as possible, and avoid seductive narratives from shitcoiners and scammers.
 I may update the list from time to time.

 Andreas Antonopoulos has many good (early) videos on YouTube.
 It’s an easy way to absorb a lot of information.
 (Not very popular amongst Bitcoiners now due to altcoin shenanigans, but he is world class in explaining Bitcoin nonetheless.)

 And this is a playlist to check out for later if there is time (Bitcoin for beginners):

 A good way to ease into the subject is to listen to Stephan Livera’s podcast, particularly the first 4 episodes.
 Later, one should return to these and listen a second time.

 I have listened on his website, Spotify, and YouTube.

 This is a vital and famous document among Bitcoiners discussing the evolution of free market money by Vijay Boyapati, “The Bullish Case For Bitcoin”

 Vijay appears on episodes 2, 17 and 40 of Stephan Livera’s podcast.